railsbridge-boston/cookbook/README.md

 Use Sitter City to find a sitter that would accommodate the children that need care.
 Be sure to coordinate how payment will work with the sitter.

-## Friday Night (everyone)

-#### MC

-* Welcome everyone
-* Brief intro of what to expect this weekend
-* Thank sponsors
-  * show logos
-  * give special "shout outs" to any organizations that are sponsoring any specific portion of the weekend, e.g. a whole meal, the whole workshop, the after-party, etc.
-  * have sponsor representatives do an intro
-* TA introductions - name and what they do
-* Go over the plan for the night
-  * point them to the pages with instructions
-  * make sure the TAs are evenly distributed across the room, especially according to OSes
-* Go over any other logistics - e.g. where the bathrooms are, what's off limits (like anything in the venue kitchen), etc.
-* Announce that photography will be taking place for social media and marketing purposes.
-Remind people that red dots are available at the sign-in desk.

-For more details go [here](/mc/mc-tips.md).

 #### Catering Coordinator

 * Be at the venue when the delivery arrives before Friday night.